grant-humphries/dev-near-light-rail/README.md

 #### Create Network Dataset with ArcGIS's Network Analyst
 As of 4/2016 this phase of the project can't be automated with arcpy (only with `ArcObjects`), see [this post](http://gis.stackexchange.com/questions/59971/how-to-create-network-dataset-for-network-assistant-using-arcpy) for more details.
 Thus this task must be carried out within ArcGIS Desktop using the folllowing steps:

-* Open ArcMap and make sure that the Network Analyst Extension is enable (accessible under 'Customize' --> 'Extensions')
+* Open ArcMap and make sure that the Network Analyst Extension is enabled (accessible under 'Customize' --> 'Extensions')
 * In the ArcCatalog window right-click the OpenStreetMap shapefile created in the last step (relative to this repo the shapefile will be at  `../data/year_mon/shp/osm_foot.shp` where the year/month folder is the date of the latest tax lot data) and select 'New Network Dataset', this will launch a wizard that configures the network dataset
 * Use the default name for the file
 * Keep default of modeling turns
 * Click 'Connectivity' and change 'Connectivity Policy' from 'End Point' to 'Any Vertex', **this step is critcial as routing will not function properly without it.**
 * Leave elevation modeling as 'None'
-* Delete the default network attributes with the 'Remove All' button
+* Delete the default network attribute 'Oneway' with the 'Remove All' button
 * Click 'Add...' button to create a new network attribute
-* On the 'Add New Attribute' dialog enter the following, then click 'OK' (**note that the 'Name' attribute must have the exact name defined below or the python script that generates the isochrones won't be able to find it**):
+* On the 'Add New Attribute' dialog enter the following, then click 'OK' (**the 'Name' value below must be the exact string defined here or the python script that generates the isochrones won't be able to find this attribute**):
 	* `Name`: 'foot_permission'
 	* `Usage Type`: Restriction
 	* `Restriction Usage`: Prohibited